Gülgöze, Midyat: History

 The village of Iwardo is situated on top of three hills, and is considered one of the oldest Assyrian/Syriac villages in the Tur Abdin region.
 The Church of Mor Barsaumo is located on a hill parallel to Aynwardo, carved into a rock structure and built on an old settlement in the village.
 The Church of Kundel is located five kilometers northwest of the village and is believed to have been built between the 6th and 8th century, although its origins are unclear.
 Both are not believed to have been used as a church space in a long time, and the date of abandonment for the Church of Mor Barsaumo is unclear.
 Noting the rock shape architecture, it is likely that the church was converted from a cistern and was meant to meet the water needs of the villagers.

 Ignatius Aphrem I records the Metropolitan Simon of Aynwardo as a saint who perfected the West Syriac script.
 Ignatius Hanukh from the village was the Patriarch of Tur Abdin from 1421 to 1444.
 In 1453, the village was captured by the Ottoman Empire.
 Kurdish raids in Midyat in 1855 caused the priest of the village, Karim, to commit suicide by plunging himself into a cistern.
 In the Syriac Orthodox patriarchal register of dues of 1870, it was recorded that the village had 81 households, who paid 232 dues, and was served by the Churches of Mori Hütab and Morti Šmüni, with no priest.

 Prior to the start of the First World War, the village had about 200 Assyrian/Syriac families, all of whom belonged to the Syriac Orthodox Church.
-During the Sayfo, thousands of refugees from throughout Tur Abdin arrived there for safety as the structure of the village allowed for considerable defense from the ensuing violence.
+During the Sayfo, thousands of Assyrian and Yazidi refugees from throughout Tur Abdin arrived there for safety as the structure of the village allowed for considerable defense from the ensuing violence.
 Refugees arrived from villages including Habasnos, Midyat, Bote, Saleh, Keferze, Kafro Eloyto, Mzizah and Urnas.
 The Defence of Iwardo took place alongside the Defense of Azakh in what Ottoman authorities dubbed the "Midyat rebellion", and was led by a native of the village, Gallo Shabo.
-The defense lasted 52-60 days and remains significant to the collective memory of the genocide and the village's history, being compared to the Armenian Defense of Van (1915) and Musa Dagh.
+The defense lasted 52–60 days and remains significant to the collective memory of the genocide and the village's history, being compared to the Armenian Defense of Van (1915) and Musa Dagh.